V-Squared/V-Squared.github.io/plan/flow/publishing/classeur-manual.md

    - __HTML Source:__ HTML Source Code of previous page
 - __Right Window Setup:__ (Reference)
    - __Article Blog Page:__ In our case the published article on V²Site
    - __Article Issue:__ Linked issue to this article.
-Out todo lists.
+Our todo lists.
    - __All sorts of Research:__ Various tabs containing research to my writing
 ## Current Preview Limitations

 ### We really like Classeur Preview!

 In this section we are going to list limitations of Classeur's preview.
 Before doing so we want you to know that as it is the preview function is more than usable in production.
 In fact we enjoy using Classeur.
 We are a picky bunch, we do not say this very often.
-Having said that it is important to understand Classeur's preview limitations and the available workarounds:
+Having said that, it is important to understand Classeur's preview limitations and the available workarounds:

 ### No Style Sheets